Skip to main content

 Day 9: Connemara and Kylemore Abbey

 Today, we'll explore the desolate beauty and the rugged landscape of Connemara with its vast boglands, dark lakes and jagged mountain ranges.
-We'll also be able to appreciate the rich heritage of Connemara with stops at the fairytale Kylemore Abbey and the picturesque market town of Clifden with its historic church spires, and along the way, we'll discover natural wonders such as Killary Harbour, Ireland's only natural fjord and the Quartzite cone of Diamond Hill.
+We'll also be able to appreciate the rich heritage of Connemara as we explore the fairytale Kylemore Abbey and its gardens.
+Along the way, we'll discover natural wonders such as Killary Harbour, Ireland's only natural fjord and the Quartzite cone of Diamond Hill.
 We'll return to Galway in the evening, and celebrate our Irish adventure with a farewell dinner.

 Meals: Breakfast, Dinner